haasr/indeed-jobs-searcher/README.rst

 ################

 A single search produces a similar Excel workbook file but for convenience, the worksheet also has a URL column listing the URL of the page from which the program scraped its results.
+The workbook name will end with ``single-job-search``.

 **NOTE**: When you perform a single search, if your location is more than one word, it is important that you enclose your query in quotation marks, e.g.,